 Once you get your pitch worked out, you need to also understand that it will change at times.
 I don’t give the same pitch to my neighbor in the seat next to me on an airplane that I do to a major brand.
 It is important to know when and how to change your pitch to fit the situation.

-The reason your pitch changes is because in whatever situation you find yourself, whether it’s with a brand or an individual you meet, you have to show how your influence is important to that particular person/brand.
-This is the reason I mostly created simple recipes for families on my personal blog because that is where I was in my own personal journey at the time.
+The reason your pitch changes is because in whatever situation you find yourself, you have to show how your influence is important to that particular person or brand.

 You pitch the piece of you that’s going to make you stand out to the brand you are pitching to.